-A51 dashboards will allow a centralized external management of aMiSTACX resources on AWS.
+A51 Monitoring & Control Dashboard will allow a centralized external management of aMiSTACX resources on AWS, and allow you to receive direct support notifications specific to your stack!
 You must have aMiSTACX EC2 servers in order to make use of the A51 dashboard product.